 No, it’s not a luxury family boat trip, a new way to drive or a dance move.
-The term ‘Baby cruising’ is used to describe the stage between crawling or ‘bottom shuffling’ and walking independently, when they walk holding onto furniture, like a sofa or coffee table.
+The term ‘baby cruising’ is used to describe the stage between crawling or ‘bottom shuffling’ and walking independently.
+A baby is ‘cruising’ when they walk holding onto furniture, like a sofa or coffee table.

+Baby cruising happens around the same time as your baby pulling themselves up: some time around the 8-12 months mark.
 Some babies crawl long before they cruise, but not all do.
-Cruising can start from around eight months, but don’t worry if yours doesn’t.
-Your little one will reach this special moment in their own time.
+Don’t worry if yours doesn’t—your little one will reach this special moment in their own time.

 Try encouraging them to walk by supporting them with your hands under their arms and giving them a gentle bounce.
 You may find they enjoy this feeling so much they try to stay upright by straightening their legs, or even resist being put back down.